Portland-based photographic artist Heidi Kirkpatrick makes cyanotype art and is excited to share with you through her Art Lives Here Creativity Kit!

 Learn more about Heidi Kirkpatrick's piece Fern 2015 in the Art Lives Here collection Outside In: Contemporary Landscape.

 Heidi Kirkpatrick is a fine art photographer and educator based in Portland, Oregon.
 Throughout Kirkpatrick’s career her work has combined film positives with found objects to explore themes of family, history, love, and loss.
 During the Oregon summers, she makes cyanotype prints in her backyard studio that address similar issues using vintage clothing, personal possessions, and specimens from her garden.

-Art Lives Here / El arte vive aquí is generously funded by the Vera and Joseph Dresner Foundation, Terry and Linda Stevinson, Sidney E. Frank Foundation – Colorado Fund, the Aegon Transamerica Foundation, Xcel Energy, and the Connie Burwell White & William W. White Foundation, with additional support provided by an anonymous donor and the residents who support the Scientific and Cultural Facilities District (SCFD).
+Art Lives Here / El arte vive aquí is generously funded by Terry and Linda Stevinson, Aegon Transamerica Foundation, U.S. Bank Foundation, Xcel Energy, and the Connie Burwell White & William W. White Foundation, and Institute for Museum and Library Services, with additional support provided by an anonymous donor and the residents who support the Scientific and Cultural Facilities District (SCFD)